 Courtesy MLS

-Suárez was fined after similarly grabbing the neck of New York City center-back Birk Risa after the end of the first half.
+Suárez was fined for an earlier incident, when the striker confronted New York City center-back Birk Risa after the end of the first half.
 The official video posted by MLS shows Suárez confronting Risa, then reaching around with his left hand to grab the defender by the back of the neck.

-What would normally be a couple of minor if troubling intramural incidents that wouldn't make headlines outside of MLS are international news because of Messi's profile.
-The World Champion's postgame behavior became the major talking point of the league's opening day, eclipsing the scorelines and highlights of Matchday 1.
+What would normally be a couple of minor if troubling intramural incidents that wouldn't make headlines outside of MLS are international news because of Messi's global profile.
+The World Champion's postgame behavior became the major talking point of the weekend, eclipsing the scorelines and highlights of the league's opening day.

-Yesterday, Hudson River Blue Executive Editor Andrew Leigh posted a story wondering if the Disciplinary Committee would fine Messi.
+Yesterday, Hudson River Blue posted a story wondering if the Disciplinary Committee would fine Messi.
 At the time, it seemed unlikely that "the league claws back any of the over $20 million owed to Messi in 2025 compensation for this out-of-character postmatch incident."

 Many pundits agreed.
-Over on ESPN, former United States Men's National Team forward Herculez Gomez speculated that MLS would let the incident pass.
+Over on ESPN, former United States Men's National Team forward Herculez Gomez speculated that MLS would look the other way.
 "You can ill-afford if you're Major League Soccer to have these images circulating around the world.
 But let's be honest, they're not going to do a damn thing about this," Gomez said.
 "Nothing is going to happen to Messi."

 ESPN FC |Will Messi be punished by MLS?

 So much for that.
-The Disciplinary Committee took action against Messi possibly because of the international spotlight: If MLS are to be taken seriously, the league need to let the world know that no player is above a rule as serious as "the hands to the face/head/neck of an opponent policy."
-Further, the committee combed through the game tape and found Suárez grabbing Risa, a confrontation that completely escaped notice by soccer pundits.
+The Disciplinary Committee indeed took action against Messi, possibly in response to the glare of the international spotlight.
+If MLS is to be taken seriously, the league needs to let the world know that no player – even the GOAT – is above a rule as serious as "the hands to the face/head/neck of an opponent policy."

-As many noted, it's one thing to get physical during a game, and have an emotional response to a run of play, but it's another to seek out your opponents and grab them by the neck after the whistle sounds.
+As many noted, it's one thing to get physical during a game and have an emotional response to a run of play; it's another to seek out your opponents after the whistle sounds and grab them by the neck.

 It looks like the league will claw back some of Messi's $20 million salary after all.